jaffadan/TestCoreWeb/README.md

 # TestCoreWeb
-A sample containerized website using dotnetcore and docker.
+A sample containerized website using dotnetcore and docker.  the site is the default website created with an ASPNETCORE MVC application.
+It is exposed over port 80 in the docker file.

-build using
+build using:

 docker build -t testcoreweb .

--t => tag for image
+-t => tag for image (works like a name, you can reference the images this way)

 run using